Follow a manual added link

 Thoughts, Theory, and Psychology of Presentation

-When you’re in front of someone, do nothing but be there and think of nothing else.
-Just be present, and you’ll be fine.
-Like with wrestling, the more practice you do before being present, the better the outcome; the sharper an axe, the deeper the cut; the more firewood collected, the hotter the fire.
-The more you practice, the more your mind can be present while your body does the rest.
+When you’re in front of someone, do nothing but be there.
+Think of nothing else; you trained all you could, so just be present for your audience and you’ll be fine.
+Like with wrestling, the more practice you do the better the outcome.
+The sharper an axe, the deeper the cut; the more firewood collected, the hotter the fire; the more you practice, the more your mind can be present while your body does what it needs to do.
+These links can help you practice being present.

 Stage Presence